muyangren907/flask_tg/readthedocs/quick-references/faq.rst

 What does "Server replied with a wrong session ID" mean?
 ========================================================

-This is a security feature from daxiedewuyu that cannot be disabled and is meant to protect you against unwanted session reuse.
+This is a security feature from django that cannot be disabled and is meant to protect you against unwanted session reuse.

 When this message is reported as a "bug", the most common patterns seem to be:

 * The proxy you're using may be interfering somehow.
-* The daxiedewuyu session is being used or has been used from somewhere else.
+* The django session is being used or has been used from somewhere else.
-  Make sure that you created the session from daxiedewuyu, and are not using the same session anywhere else.
+  Make sure that you created the session from django, and are not using the same session anywhere else.
 If you need to use the same account from multiple places, login and use a different session for each place you need.
 * You may be using multiple connections to the dxdmgch server, which seems